iSci-3A12/climate-change-assignments/public-summaries/cc8-ways-of-knowing.md

 ---

-# Reconciling Western and Indigenous Ways of Knowing to Inform Canadian Climate Policy
-## A Two-Eyed-Seeing Approach
+# Reconciling Western and Indigenous Ways of Knowing to Inform Canadian Climate Policy: A Two-Eyed-Seeing Approach
-** By Mara Girleanu, Tazeen Hemraj, Adam Owiar, Vamika Sharma, and Asia Vanzante**
+**By Mara Girleanu, Tazeen Hemraj, Adam Owiar, Vamika Sharma, and Asia Vanzante**
----

 ## 1. Reframing Climate Change as a Product of Imperialism